 - You should file your tax returns and pay any taxes due on time.

 - You should notify us in writing when you have an address change.

 - You should know the tax laws that relate to you as an individual or a business, and comply with those laws.

 - You should contact us if you have any questions or concerns.

-Taxpayers wishing to authorize a representative to have Power of Attorney on their behalf for state tax matters needs to fill out a POA-1 form.
-Only when the Department has received the properly completed POA-1 form can a Department employee speak with the representative about specific tax types and periods indicated on the form.
+Taxpayers wanting to authorize a representative to have Power of Attorney on their behalf for state tax matters needs to fill out a POA-1 form.
+Only when the department has received the properly completed POA-1 form can a department employee speak with the representative about specific tax types and periods indicated on the form.

 Taxpayers or their POA representatives can mail the POA-1 form to the following address:

 Taxpayers or their POA representatives can fax the POA-1 form to the following number: (317) 615-2605.

 Yes, CPAs can submit the POA-1 form for their clients as long as the document is signed by the taxpayer.